 At what age do children start school in Australia?

-It gets further complicated by the different names used in the different states.
-What was generally called ‘Playschool’ or ‘Nursery School’ in the UK, is called either ‘Preschool’ or ‘Kindy’ here in Australia, depending on the state.
+In Australia, children start in ‘Prep Year’ which, once again, is slightly complicated by the different names used in the different states.
+What was generally called ‘Playschool’ or ‘Nursery School’ in the UK, is variously called ‘Preschool’, “Reception”, “Pre-primary”, “Kindy” and who knows what else here in Australia.

 - In Tasmania your child must be 5 years old by 1 January in the year in which they start school.